kubernetes/enhancements/keps/sig-apps/4368-support-managed-by-for-batch-jobs/README.md

 The Upgrade->downgrade->upgrade testing will be done manually prior to release as Beta, with the following steps:

-1. Start the cluster with the `JobManagedByLabel` enabled for api server and control-plane.
+1. Start the cluster with the `JobManagedBy` enabled for api server and control-plane.

 Then, create two-long running Jobs:
-- `job-managed` with custom value of the `managed-by` label
+- `job-managed` with custom value of the "managedBy" field
-- `job-regular` without the `managed-by` label
+- `job-regular` without the "managedBy" field

 Then, verify that:
 - the `job-managed` does not get status updates from built-in controller.
 Update the status manually and observe it is not reset by the built-in controller.